TaskWeb: Selecting Better Source Tasks for Multi-task NLP: Experiments and Results

 \subsection{Discussion}

-The results of our experiments indicate that scores associated with single-task transfer are useful for multi-task transfers.
-We perform further experiments to support this hypothesis and address three questions regarding our experiments.
+The results of our experiments indicate that single-task transfer metrics can help improve multi-task transfers.
+We perform further experiments to support this hypothesis and address three questions.

-\paragraph{How many source tasks do we need?} We investigate how adding different numbers of source tasks to the multi-task training set affects the target task performance.
-To this end, we repeat the aforementioned procedure for building the training set with different numbers, resulting in training sets with 1, 3, 10 and 21 source tasks in addition to five tasks, which is our default setup.
+\paragraph{How many source tasks do we need?} We investigate whether different numbers of source tasks in the training set affect target task performance.
+To this end, we train T5-3B on training sets with top-1, 3, 10 and 21 source tasks in addition to five tasks.

-Table \ref{tab:multitask_size} shows the results of our experiment.
-We first observe that target tasks achieve best performance with different numbers of source tasks taken from \algo, with most performance improvements occurring between 3 to 5 source tasks.
-Our setup of using five source tasks results in the overall highest performance and ranks first or second across most setups.
-Surprisingly, using ten or more source tasks results in an overall worse performance than using five source tasks---more tasks score better with using five source tasks than ten.
-The performance drops considerably when 21 tasks (all tasks except the target) are used in the training set.
-According to our results, most targets only require a careful selection of three to five source tasks to achieve high performance, with the exception of several tasks such as Winogrande that demonstrate better performance as more tasks are indiscriminately added.
-Our findings differ from previous work which finds performance to scale with the number of tasks \cite{DBLP:conf/iclr/SanhWRBSACSRDBX22, DBLP:conf/iclr/WeiBZGYLDDL22, DBLP:conf/emnlp/WangMAKMNADASPK22} because while their setups add tasks in a target-agnostic manner, our setup adds helpful tasks based on the specific target.
+Table \ref{tab:multitask_size} shows the results.
+We observe that most target tasks achieve performance improvements from training on 3 to 5 source tasks.
+Using five source tasks results in the best overall performance and ranks first or second across most targets.
+Meanwhile, using ten source tasks results in a worse overall performance.
+The performance drops considerably when 21 tasks are used.
+According to our results, most targets only require a careful selection of three to five source tasks except several tasks such as Winogrande.
+Our findings differ from previous work which finds performance to scale with the number of tasks \cite{DBLP:conf/iclr/SanhWRBSACSRDBX22, DBLP:conf/iclr/WeiBZGYLDDL22, DBLP:conf/emnlp/WangMAKMNADASPK22} because while they add tasks in a target-agnostic manner, we add helpful source tasks based on the target task.

-\paragraph{Do our methods identify both helpful and unhelpful source tasks?} While we have shown that our methods identify a set of helpful tasks, we also seek to demonstrate that they are able to identify \textit{unhelpful} tasks in multi-task settings.
-In other words, we seek to show that our methods return well-calibrated scores for selecting source tasks in the multi-task setting.
-To this end, we pick the bottom-5 source tasks for each target with \algo, and with actual pairwise transfer scores from \data.
-We additionally choose five random source tasks for each target and repeat the same process for multi-task learning.
+\paragraph{Do our methods identify both helpful and unhelpful source tasks?} We demonstrate that our methods can also identify \textit{unhelpful} tasks in multi-task settings.
+To this end, we pick the bottom-5 source tasks for each target with \algo and \data, as well as five random source tasks.